-- 1. The Directors shall be appointed by the General Shareholders' Meeting or by the Board of Directors, in accordance with the provisions established in the Companies Act. - 2.
-The proposals for appointment of Directors, submitted by the Board of Directors for consideration by the General Shareholders' Meeting, and the appointment decisions that said body adopts by virtue of the powers of co-option that are legally attributed to it, shall be preceded by the corresponding proposal by the Appointments and Remuneration Committee, if they are independent directors, and, in any case, with a report prepared by the Board, in which the candidate's competence, experience and merits are assessed, and which shall be attached to the minutes of the General Shareholders' Meeting or the Board of Directors, as appropriate.
+- 1. The Directors shall be appointed by the General Shareholders' Meeting (the "GSM") or by the Board, in accordance with the provisions established in the Companies Act. - 2.
+The proposals for appointment of Directors, submitted by the Board for consideration by the GSM, and the appointment decisions that said body adopts by virtue of the powers of cooption that are legally attributed to it, shall be preceded by the corresponding proposal by the Appointments and Remuneration Committee (the "ARC"), if they are independent directors, and, in any case, with a report prepared by the Board, in which the candidate's competence, experience and merits are assessed, and which shall be attached to the minutes of the GSM or the Board, as appropriate.

-The proposal to appoint any non-independent director must be also preceded by the corresponding report issued by the Appointments and Remuneration Committee.
+The proposal to appoint any non-independent director must be also preceded by the corresponding report issued by the ARC.

-3. This article will also apply to any natural person who is designated to represent a legal entity appointed to the Board of Directors.
+3. This article will also apply to any natural person who is designated to represent a legal entity appointed to the Board.